 A first-of-its-kind study has revealed the devastating cost of Secondary Traumatic Stress on school staff, with the research showing half experience some degree of depression and more than a third are considering leaving the education sector because of its emotional impact.

-Secondary Traumatic Stress – what happens to you when you see or hear about someone else’s trauma – is a significant problem within schools with 39% of education staff frequently affected by the trauma of others, while a further 38% experiencing it sometimes.
+Secondary Traumatic Stress – what happens to you when you see or hear about someone else’s trauma – has been identified as a significant problem within schools, with 39% of education staff frequently affected by the trauma of others, while a further 38% say they experience it sometimes.

 Data: Deakin University and Dr Adam Fraser